Algeria–Saudi Arabia relations

-Algeria and Saudi Arabia are, respectively, the first and second largest Arab states although Algeria is an African country while Saudi Arabia is a Middle Eastern country.
+Algeria and Saudi Arabia are, respectively, the first and second largest Arab states although Algeria is a North African country while Saudi Arabia is a West Asian country.

 History and political relations

-Algeria has consulate general in Jeddah, Saudi Arabia, while Saudi Arabia has embassy in Algiers.
+Algeria has an embassy in Riyadh and a consulate general in Jeddah,while Saudi Arabia has an embassy in Algiers.
 Both countries are the members of the Arab League and the OPEC.

 Saudi Arabia actively supported the Algerian revolution in 1954 that led to the emancipation of Algeria from the French occupation.
 On 24 November 1986 two countries signed economic, cultural and technical agreements.
 In March 1987 the ruler of Saudi Arabia, King Fahd, paid an official visit to Algiers and met President Chadli Bendjedid.
 During the 1980s Algerian young people were sent by the Algerian government to Saudi Arabia for education in the Islamic sciences.
 This strengthened the Da’wa Salafism, a Salafi inspired social movement, in Algeria.

 During the invasion of Kuwait by Iraq in 1990 Algeria did not openly oppose the intervention against Kuwait leading to tense relations with Saudi Arabia which defended Kuwait.

 Unlike Saudi Arabia, Algeria did not support the decision of the Arab League to assist Arab states that armed opposition groups in the Syrian civil war that began in 2011.
 Algeria also refused to back the Saudi-led coalition against the Houthis amidst the war in Yemen.